H2Oxford/h2ox-ai/README.md

-# h2ox-data-ecmwf
+# h2ox-ai
-This repo is for downloading ECMWF data from the Copernicus Data Store and pushing it to cloud storage
+This repo is for training machine learning models for the Wave2Web hackathon.